andrewcstewart/ds4fnp/tutorials/tutorial-1.md

 In this tutorial we are going to walk through each step of the DS4FNP stack.

 Data Stacks For Fun & Nonprofits is a series of articles and tutorials aimed towards designing and implementing a modern data stack using open source and open core components.
-The DS4FNP stack is intended to be accessible enough for education purposes (both in terms of costs and laptop-deployable), but suitably scalable as a mature analytics architecture for organizations of all sizes.
+The DS4FNP stack is intended to be accessible enough for education purposes (both in terms of costs and being laptop-deployable), but suitably scalable as a mature analytics architecture for organizations of all sizes.

-In a [previous article](https://towardsdatascience.com/data-stacks-for-fun-nonprofit-part-ii-d375d824abf3), we settled on an initial locally deployable stack composed from Postgres, Meltano, Airflow, dbt, and Superset.
+In a [previous article](https://towardsdatascience.com/data-stacks-for-fun-nonprofit-part-ii-d375d824abf3), I described and outlined the rationale behind a locally deployable stack composed of Postgres, Meltano, Airflow, dbt, and Apache Superset.
 The Postgres database can be swapped out for other database engines such as SQLite and MySQL with few significant implications.
 This setup allows us to work with a full data stack in a local environment, and then when we are ready to scale to a cloud hosted data warehouse like BigQuery or Snowflake, doing so is a simple matter of switching some configuration files.

 We're now ready for a hands-on tutorial demonstrating how to setup each component of the stack and some example content.
 We're going to walk through the setup of each component in the stack, extract and load data into a data warehouse (ok, really just a local database for now), and design some basic analytics dashboards.